You know what is worse than a Monday? A Monday after a weekend exploring Mackinac Island. This week is going to be a struggle, I can feel it.

-Getting To Mackinac Island
+Getting To Mackinac Island: Mackinac Island Ferry

 Take a short lunch break to fuel up, then you should get back on the trail with mountain bikes.
 It’s fun, adventurous, and (importantly) crowdless.
 The Tranquil Bluff Trail starts at Arch Rock and continues all the way through the island.
 While we were trying out the path, we passed no other bikers.
 This is good considering the path is barely wide enough for one bike!
-Roots, rocks and hills are common obstacles along the trail, but it’s definitely worth the effort.
+Roots, rocks, and hills are common obstacles along the trail, but it’s definitely worth the effort.

 Sugar Loaf is located toward the center of the island.
 Free climbers often come here to see how high they can climb.
-Although making it to the top is nearly impossible, the 70 foot cliff-rock is a must-do for any outdoor enthusiast.
+Although making it to the top is nearly impossible, the 70-foot cliff-rock is a must-do for any outdoor enthusiast.

 I think it is safe to say I was quite tired and sore by the end of our day.
 My Garmin Vevofit had counted over 14,000 steps, which didn’t include all that bike peddling!

 Besides bracing for the food prices, there is a lot to look forward to in terms of food on the island.
 If you’re a chocoholic like me, you’ll be in heaven.
+There are so many great restaurants on Mackinac Island, you’ll have trouble picking which ones to try during your weekend getaway!

 For fine dining, I recommend the Carriage House Restaurant, which is attached to the Iroquois Hotel.
 I started with the goat cheese salad followed by the mouth-watering filet mignon, and I gently slipped into a food coma after their homemade hot fudge sundae.

-The Draught House is the go-to local taproom, which was perfect for post food-coma drinks.
+The Draught House is the go-to local taproom, which was perfect for post-food-coma drinks.
 If you want to go big, New Holland’s Dragon Milk chocolate beer is the way to go.
 Just prepare for the 10% alcohol content!
 Not a drinker?
 Head to Lucky Bean Café on Market Street for the Sugar Loaf Latte.

 Of course, I can’t forget to mention the delicious Soft Wet Taco and Chips & Salsa at Horn’s Gaslight Bar & Restaurant.
 So good!